Riverdance Dublin International Summer School

-The Riverdance Dublin Summer School will take place in late July – early August 2019 with each weekly school comprising of 6 days of activity from Monday to Saturday inclusive.
+The Riverdance Dublin Summer School will take place in early August with each weekly school comprising of 6 days of activity from Monday to Saturday inclusive.

 For the 6 days of the school the dancers will be immersed in Riverdance in it’s hometown of Dublin and they will take part fully in an exciting schedule of classes and activities.
 They will: